Climate of Oregon: Temperature

 In addition to seasonal cycles in solar radiation (more in summer, less in winter), major factors affecting temperatures in Oregon include the moderating influence of the Pacific Ocean combined with variations in surface elevation, especially the Cascade Range.
 In general, temperatures on Earth drop by about 4 °F (2 °C) per each 1000 ft increase in elevation.
 Throughout the year, high elevations across the state tend to be cooler than low elevations.
 In addition, the Cascades, running north–south from border to border, generally retain relatively warm Pacific air masses on the western side of the state and relatively cool continental air masses on the eastern side.
 This prevailing pattern breaks down occasionally when dense cold air flows down the Columbia Gorge into the Willamette Valley and lowers temperatures more than usual from Portland to Eugene.

 Oregon has a wide range of temperatures, though the extremes are rare.
-The highest was recorded on July 29, 1898, in Hermiston, Oregon, and again on August 10, 1898, in Redmond, Oregon, both east of the Cascades, when the temperature reached 119 F. The lowest occurred on February 9, 1933, in Ukiah, and again on February 10, 1933, in Seneca, also both east of the Cascades, when the temperature dropped to -54 F. The temperature in the Willamette Valley is mild compared to the desert regions of the state, with high temperatures at or above 90 F occurring only five to fifteen times per year, and low temperatures below 30 F similarly infrequent.
+The highest was recorded on July 29, 1898, in Hermiston, Oregon, and again on August 10, 1898, in both Pendleton, Oregon and Redmond, Oregon, and once more on June 29, 2021, at Pelton Dam.
+All are east of the Cascades, when the temperature reached 119 F. The lowest occurred on February 9, 1933, in Ukiah, and again on February 10, 1933, in Seneca, also both east of the Cascades, when the temperature dropped to -54 F. The temperature in the Willamette Valley is mild compared to the desert regions of the state, with high temperatures at or above 90 F occurring only five to fifteen times per year, and low temperatures below 30 F similarly infrequent.
 The hottest area of the state is the southwest; Jackson County is the warmest place in the state during summer.